xuru/pyvisdk/docs/source/do/vmfs_datastore_spec.rst

     .. py:attribute:: diskUuid

-        The UUID of the SCSI disk on which the VMFS datastore is located.
+        The UUID of the SCSI disk on which the VMFS datastore is located.See HostScsiDiskSee uuid